mugenrider1994/sql12/README.md

 ## GitHub Repository

-Find the code and more details in the [GitHub Repository](https://github.com/yourusername/sql12).
+Find the code and more details in the [https://github.com/mugenrider1994/sql12] `;
-`;